Chart Color Schemes

 Maclean has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Maclean as of Feb 2026 is around 2,967.
+Based on analysis of ABS population updates for the broader area around Maclean, and new addresses validated by AreaSearch since the Census, the estimated population of Maclean as of Feb 2026 is approximately 2,967.
 This reflects an increase of 189 people (6.8%) since the 2021 Census, which reported a population of 2,778 people.
 The change is inferred from the resident population of 2,783 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
-This level of population equates to a density ratio of 304 persons per square kilometer.
-Maclean's growth of 6.8% since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 72.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 304 persons per square kilometer, providing significant space per person and potential room for further development.
+Maclean's growth rate of 6.8% since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 72.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Considering projected demographic shifts, an above median population growth of locations outside capital cities is projected for Maclean, with an expected increase of 388 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 11.4% over the 17 years.
+Considering projected demographic shifts and aggregated SA2-level projections, a population increase of just below the median for Australia's non-metropolitan areas is expected.
+The suburb of Maclean is projected to increase by 357 persons to 2041, reflecting an overall increase of 5.8% over the 17-year period.

 Frequently Asked Questions - Population